CodeWithSwastik/vscode.py/README.md

 # vscode-ext

 This package allows you to create vscode extensions with python.
-It does so by transpiling the python code to javascript.

 ## Installation